-Never start the engine or operate it in a closed area for any length of time.
+- Never start the engine or operate it in a closed area for any length of time.
 Exhaust fumes are poisonous, and inhaling them can cause loss of consciousness and death within a short time.
-Always make sure that there is adequate ventilation.
+Always make sure that there is adequate ventilation. - The transmission is in gear with the clutch lever pulled and the sidestand up.